 The NTRIP.itsware.net caster is intended to support our user community throughout the world.
 The data streams chosen represent a cross section of locations where we are developing other work.
 In the caster holdings you can find baselines ranging from just over one meter to 50km and more, using both L1 and L2 and some low cost L1 only sources such as uBlox.
 You can use these data products to confirm that your copies of SNIP or RTKLIB or other GNSS tools are working as expected.
 For example, you can easily connect to any two nearby local reference stations in our coverage area, as well as our worldwide broadcast ephemeris stream, and perform various types of RTK navigation operations on the data sets.

 We also operate a free open NTRIP Caster at RTK2go.com which any party can use to send their data to.
+Use this resource to send your Base Station data to others.
 This allows those without a static IP, or if they do not want to operate their own Caster, to provide corrections to others (or themselves).
 The RTK2go.com Caster is one of a growing number of free open Caster services now on the market as the deployment of RTK style navigation grows.